 Also, we don’t have a set of pre-defined rules that can help choose iteration or recursion for different problems.
 The biggest benefit of using recursion is that it is a concise method.
 This makes reading and maintaining it easier tasks than usual.
 But recursive methods aren’t the most efficient methods available to us as they take a lot of storage space and consume a lot of time during implementation.

 Keeping in mind a few things can help you decide whether choosing a recursion for a problem is the right way to go or not.
 You should choose recursion if the problem that you are going to solve is mentioned in recursive terms and the recursive solution seems less complex.

 You should know that recursion, in most cases, simplifies the implementation of the algorithms that you want to use.
 Now if the complexities associated with using iteration and recursion are the same for a given problem, you should go with iteration as the chances of it being more efficient are higher.

 Also check out: 23 Best Computer Programming Courses To Get a Job

 However, there could be situations in which making a decision may not be that easy.
 You have to choose between efficiency and simplicity.
 If you are an experienced designer, you would know exactly when to give more importance to efficiency and when choosing simplicity or conciseness over it is the way to go.

-If you are curious to learn about data structure, data science, check out IIIT-B & upGrad’s PG Diploma in Data Science which is created for working professionals and offers 10+ case studies & projects, practical hands-on workshops, mentorship with industry experts, 1-on-1 with industry mentors, 400+ hours of learning and job assistance with top firms.
+If you are curious to learn about data structure, data science, check out IIIT-B & upGrad’s Executive PG Programme in Data Science which is created for working professionals and offers 10+ case studies & projects, practical hands-on workshops, mentorship with industry experts, 1-on-1 with industry mentors, 400+ hours of learning and job assistance with top firms.